NEO-Research-Group/irace-sumo/README.md

  4. The files `./irace/target-runner-rel` and `./irace/target-runner-abs`
     require Perl 5.

+ 5. The setup is designed for GNU/Linux.
+It may be possible to make it work in Windows or OSX, but you may need to rewrite some of the scripts.

 Execution
 ----------

 Look at scenarios in `src/irace/`, choose one, for example `scenario-abs-repjavier-first2new0confs10.txt`.
-Then run:
+Then run (removing `scenario-`):

-        $ run.sh first2new0confs10 2
+        $ run.sh abs-repjavier-first2new0confs10 2

 This will create a directory `./execdir-2` with the results of irace.